How old do I need to be in order to umpire?

 Part of the reasoning behind this request is to encourage our young boys and girls to become confident young adults.
 Umpiring is a fantastic way of developing their self-confidence and leadership skills at during senior secondary.

-YES, please download Team App from the App Store or Google Pay now.
+YES, please download Team App from the App Store or Google Play Store now.
 Search for SMJFL Umpire Academy and request access to your or your child’s relevant Umpire Group.
-As an umpire and/or a parent, Team App will be so important for your umpiring journey in 2020.
+As an umpire and/or a parent, Team App will be so important for your umpiring journey in 2022.

 Team App is used as the primary source of communication to Umpires and Parents.
 Uniform orders, training attendance, training details, important documents, news, events, available games, and much much more is all posted on Team App

 Do I need a minimum fitness level?